 - Special-population programs.
 Some PHPs cater to specific populations, such as Veterans, single-parent households, pregnant women, trauma survivors, members of the LGBTQ+ community, and more.
 Members of these groups may feel more comfortable and supported when surrounded by their peers.

 - Therapies.
 Some people prefer specific therapies over other options.
 If you have strong preferences, inquire about the therapies available through each program.

-How Much Does a PHP Cost?
+How Much Does a PHP for Drug or Alcohol Addiction Cost?

 PHPs are a cost-effective treatment option compared to inpatient or residential treatment programs.3 That said, costs vary widely depending on each patient’s needs and factors such as:4